The Containment Game in the plane: between the Firefighter Problem and Conway's Angel Problem: The Eighth Plane

 \subsection{Bounding the debt}

-The purpose of this section is to show that $d_t(S)$, the debt of a given section, once generated, is bound to diminish and eventually nullify.
-In particular we will establish Proposition~\ref{prop: no fire -> no ptl no dbt}, showing that $b_t(\seg_t) = 0$ implies $\phi_t(\seg_t) = 0$ and $d_t(\seg_t) = 0$.
+The purpose of this section is to establish Proposition~\ref{prop: no fire -> no ptl no dbt}, showing that all debts are paid before the occupied set dies out, namely $B_t = \emptyset$ implies $\phi_t(\seg_t) = 0$ and $d_t(\seg_t) = 0$.

-The main idea here is that after a debt is created, the front must contain cavities in the occupied set, which are separated by occupied vertices.
-Each indebted segment $S$ is contained in such a cavity, while to the left of this cavity lies the segment $\lambda_t(S)$.
-Proposition~\ref{prop: mu not ex nihilo simple}\ref{prop: mu not ex nihilo simple: itm fogarty} tells us that the evolution of the occupied set in $\lambda_t(S)$ results in an increase of $\ppo_t$ -- one which is not expected in a fully occupied front.
-This additional increase in $\ppo_t$ compensates for the debt of $S$ and eventually eliminates it.
-From this we may deduce that a Container strategy which generates debt, and hence cavities is, in a way, inefficient.

-To establish Proposition~\ref{prop: no fire -> no ptl no dbt} we require the following proposition (established in Section~\ref{section: bound debt duration} below), which is the main proposition of this section, stating that an indebted segment will pay its debt within a constant time-frame.
+The main proposition of this section (established in Section~\ref{section: bound debt duration} below) states that the debt accumulated in a given segment is bound to diminish and eventually nullify with a given time-frame.

-\begin{prop} For all $t > 0$ and $S\in \seg_t$ we have $\max\{s\le t\ :\ d_{s-1}(S) = 0\} \ge t-\str h_t^2 - h_t$. \end{prop}
+\begin{prop} For all $t > 0$ and $S\in \seg_t$ we have $\max\{s\le t\ :\ d_{s-1}(S) = 0\} \ge t-2\str h_t^2 - 2h_t$. \end{prop}

-From this we draw the following useful proposition which states that a segment that on one of its sides there are only a few occupied vertices is simple and free of debt.
+Segments near the edges of the occupied set must have been simple for a while.
+During this time their debt couldn't have increased, and hence, by Proposition~\ref{prop: debt duration bdd} they are free of debt.
+This is captured by the following corollary.